-- Include Remote Care as part of your pre-implant counselling, setting patient expectations for this to be a routine part of your blended care approach to their CI aftercare. - Enrol eligible patients in Remote Care as soon as possible so they are always ready to have a Remote Assist appointment or complete a Remote Check when it's needed.
-Add a baseline Remote Check to a patient's clinical protocol if you will be using Remote Care as part of their care - Adopt Remote Care options into your routine clinic booking or electronic medical record (EMR) system.
+- Include Remote Care as part of your pre-implant counselling, sharing how remote sessions can be a routine part of your blended care approach to their CI aftercare. - Enroll eligible patients in Remote Care as soon as possible so they are always ready to have a Remote Assist appointment or complete a Remote Check when it's needed.
+Add a baseline Remote Check to a patient's clinical protocol if you will be using Remote Care as part of their care. - Adopt Remote Care options into your routine clinic booking or electronic medical record (EMR) system.
 Adjust scheduling time as your experience increases. - Nominate a Remote Care champion on staff to lead adoption of Remote Care in your clinic and provide support and expertise to others.

-- Regularly review your criteria for Remote Care patient selection and stay up-to-date with compatibility updates to ensure all those who might benefit from Remote Care, get access. - Upskill your usage of myCochlear Professional portal to improve clinic efficiency and leverage data insights to inform and shape Remote Care best practice. - As your Remote Care footprint grows, ensure you adapt your procedures to allocate sufficient administration time for completing reviews and providing appropriate follow up. - Consider utilising a CI tech or admin person to provide technical assistance or manage Remote Care reminders and follow up.
+- Regularly review your criteria for Remote Care patient selection and stay up-to-date with compatibility updates to ensure all those who might benefit from Remote Care, get access. - Use myCochlear Professional Portal to improve clinic efficiency and leverage data insights to inform and shape Remote Care best practices. - As your Remote Care footprint grows, ensure you adapt your procedures to allocate sufficient administration time for completing reviews and providing appropriate follow up. - Consider utilizing a CI tech or admin person to provide technical assistance or manage Remote Care reminders and follow up.